 OPINION on the Rock Hil - SC.
 UCI BMX Worlds.

 Anyway, we are 16 years later and the UCI BMX World Championships were now helt in Rock Hill - South Carolina, USA.
 I will place the time schedule right here and I will give my opinion on what I have seen on the life stream of the event.
-I will start with Tuesday racing July 25th.
-When I organized the 1983 Worlds and after the the E.C.C. event in Slagharen, after each event we evaluated the weekedn past.
+I followed the racing on life-stream from Tuesday July 25th. on.
+When I organized the 1983 Worlds and after the the E.C.C. event in Slagharen, after each event we evaluated the weekend past.
 My main officials had to make a report about what in their section went good, but more important, wht went wrong.
 So the evaluation concerned aal aspect of the total organization like, parking, ticketing, routing, parc fermé, race track, first aid, officlas etc.etc.
 About 2 weeks after the race weekend the headofficilas did meet en we discussed all notes made.
 Our goal: improve the next event.
 Never we had a 100% perfect scoor (I believe thats impossible in BMX).
-We had an average of about 25 till 30 point e needed to address and improve.
+We had an average of about 25 till 30 point we needed to address and improve.
 That's what we did.
-So what I am doing her is exactly the same as what I did in the '80 s and '90 s.
+That's what we did in the '80 s and '90 s.
 In general one can say, "THIS 2017 WAS VERY GOOD, BUT IT ALWAYS CAN BE DONE BETTER".
 What I think is fantastic to see, how in all age classes the level of racing has improved over the years.
 Most remarkable improvements in the Cruiser classes of 35 years and over (looking back at the 1980's) and absolutely in Girls, the Junior and Elite Women classes.
 I can only comment on what I saw on Life-stream of the events, so its'on;y about the racing.

 My evaluation notes on the Worlds 2017.